PolArt: History

 PolArt started out as an initiative of the Federation of Polish Women in Australia and New Zealand, under the leadership of Mrs Zofia Krupska named ArtPol.
 The vision of the inaugural 1975 festival in Sydney was to celebrate Polish culture in Australia and New Zealand for the first- and second-generation Polish Australians and New Zealanders.

 The vision for today’s PolArt festivals remains the same as it was in 1975.
 In 1980, the second festival was held in Adelaide, South Australia and started the trend of the festival moving to a different state capital with each subsequent festival.
 Alongside the change of city for the festival in 1980, the name was changed from ArtPol to PolArt and the new name persisted.
 The organisers of the PolArt Festivals have been predominantly the folkloric song and dance groups as many of these groups have attended all or almost all the PolArt festivals since its inception in 1975, and the majority of art participants at PolArt came from these groups.
 It was these groups at the end of each festival who would determine which city would host the next PolArt festival.
 After the conclusion of the 2015 PolArt festival in Melbourne, Victoria, the leaders of the folklore song and dance groups decided to create an enduring association to ensure the PolArt festival could continue to celebrate Polish culture in Australia and New Zealand in collaboration with not only the dance groups but also other artistic organisations.

-List of Past Festivals
+List of past festivals

 Total of Hosting Cities

-Wellington will be hosting the next festival in 2025, set to be the first time the festival is hosted in New Zealand.
+The next festival will be held in Adelaide, in 2025.